ElectronSutra/venture/pages/8-game-record/8-3-dramatis-personae.md

 #### Sesus Nagezzer

 Wood Aspect.
 Also known as "The Slug."
+A powerful figure in the trade of slaves, drugs, and other sensual pleasures; also known to operate a wide-ranging network of informants and spies.
+An information broker.
+[Sesus Root's](#sesus-root) boss.

 #### Sesus Root